Evolution Strategies at the Hyperscale: Preliminaries

+ES does not require taking derivatives directly through the fitness function; instead the Monte Carlo update in \cref{eq:monte_carlo} only requires evaluation of $f(x_i)$ for each mutation $x_i$ to estimate $\nabla_\theta J(\theta)$.
+As ES only queries $f(x)$ and not $\nabla f(\mu)$, it is a \emph{zeroth-order} optimisation method.

-In this paper, we study ES using Gaussian policies: $\pi(M\vert \theta)= \mathcal{N}(\mu,I_m\sigma^2,I_n\sigma^2)$.
-In addition to its mathematical convenience, the central limit theorem means that the Gaussian distribution emerges naturally from a low-rank approximation as rank increases, even if the matrices $A$ and $B$ are themselves non-Gaussian.
-We assume that $\sigma^2$ is fixed and the ES algorithm optimises over the mean matrix $\theta=\mu$ which acts as a proxy for the true maximum of the fitness function.
-By adapting well-known derivations \citep{wierstra2011naturalevolutionstrategies} to the Gaussian matrix case, we derive the ES gradient for our problem setting:
+In this paper, we study ES using Gaussian population distributions: $\pi(x\vert \theta)= \mathcal{N}(\mu,I_d\sigma^2)$.
+In addition to its mathematical convenience, the central limit theorem means that the Gaussian distribution emerges naturally from the EGGROLL low-rank approximation as rank increases, even if the matrices $A$ and $B$ are themselves non-Gaussian.
+Moreover, most widely-used ES algorithms assume Gaussian population distributions \citep{Rechenberg78,schwefel1995evolution,hansen2001completely,Beyer02,auger2011theory,wierstra2011naturalevolutionstrategies,salimans2017}.
+In our setting, ES optimises over the population mean $\mu\in\mathbb{R}^d$, which acts as a proxy for the true maximum of the fitness function, and the variance parameter $\sigma^2\ge 0$ is treated as a hyperparameter to be tuned.